 The indigenous Khasis of Meghalaya are mostly farmers.
-In fact, even today 83% of them are farmers.
+In fact, even today 83% of the population of the state of Meghalaya are farmers.
 For hundreds of years, the agriculture of the Khasis has remained the sustainable kind, managed with long-lasting, low-maintenance eco-friendly tools.
 Sustainable living has always been their way of life and starvation is unheard of.

 Ever environmentally conscious, whatever they do to sustain themselves they take care not to disturb the balance of the eco-system that supports life and gives them a livelihood.

-These traditional agricultural practices still prevail today with amazing results.
+These traditional agricultural practices, using ancient agricultural tools, still prevail today with amazing results.
 But they have neither modern tools nor machinery.
 How do they achieve this?

 The Khasis have perfected the art of fashioning tools from locally and abundantly available raw material.
 Evolving from bamboo, wood and metal, not only are these tools simple, but they are also eco-friendly and sustainable, and they reflect the Khasis' deep respect and reverence for nature.

 These tools are practical, easy to use and to maintain, and extremely gentle on Ka Mei Ram-ew - Mother nature.
 They perfectly fit the sustainable lifestyle of the Khasis.

 Meghalaya is blessed with a wealth of dozens of species of bamboo.
 Each species has its own special utility depending upon its strength and pliability.
 Some are excellent for basket and mat making while others make perfect containers, frames, irrigation systems and even musical instruments.
 Yet some more make great huts and dwellings.
 Bamboo's versatility is truly unendingly amazing.